ij-plugins/ijp-imagej-launcher/ReadMe.md

 IJP ImageJ Launcher
 ===================

-IJP ImageJ Launcher is native launcher that starts [ImageJ 2] or [Fiji].
+IJP ImageJ Launcher is a native launcher that starts [ImageJ 2] or [Fiji].
 It is intended to be a general drop-in replacement for the original [ImageJ Launcher].
 IJP ImageJ Launcher is a clean implementation on the core function of starting [ImageJ 2] or [Fiji].